 The school is committed to safer recruitment processes to create a culture that safeguards and promotes the welfare of children in the school whilst deterring and preventing people who are unsuitable to work with children from applying or securing employment, or volunteering opportunities, within the school.
-These processes are in line with part 3 of Keeping Children Safe in Education 2023.
+These processes are in line with part 3 of Keeping Children Safe in Education 2024.

-Members of the teaching and non-teaching staff including part-time staff, temporary and supply staff are subject to the necessary statutory child protection checks before starting work, for example, right to work checks, additional overseas checks (if necessary), verifying identity, taking up references, checking work history and confirming medical fitness for the role.
+Members of the teaching and non-teaching staff including part-time staff, temporary and supply staff, and visiting staff, such as visiting music teachers and sport coaches, are subject to the necessary statutory child protection checks before starting work, for example, right to work checks, additional overseas checks (if necessary), verifying identity, taking up references, checking work history and confirming medical fitness for the role.
 For most appointments, an enhanced DBS check with 'barred list' information will be appropriate.
 Online checks will also be considered as part of our due diligence checks on shortlisted candidates.
+This may help to identify any incidents or issues that have happened and are publicly available online, which the school may want to explore with an applicant at interview.

 Full details of the school's safer recruitment procedures for checking the suitability of staff, contractors, governors, volunteers to work with children is set out in the school's Recruitment Policy.

 The school's protocol for ensuring that any visiting speakers are suitable and appropriately supervised is set out in the Visiting Speakers Policy.